 Hauntings of Ortega Highway

 To travel Ortega Highway, you must maneuver treacherous sharp turns and twists.
-Take extra caution since you may happen upon one of the many ghosts often seen on the roadside whose sudden appearance could cause you to lose control of your vehicle.
+Take extra caution since you may happen upon one of the many ghosts motorists claim to encounter.
+Try not to be startled by their sudden appearance on the roadside or you could lose control of your vehicle and even possibly join them as yet another tragic tale and frightening haunt along the scenic byway.
+Travel with care...if you dare.